alexandre-touret/api-first-workshop/docs/workshop.md

 After the orderRequest is stored, it's time to create a quote and provide it to our customers.

-First and foremost, to check if the discount is fair, the system requests the eBay API to pinpoint what is the current price of this guitar on the market.
+First and foremost, to check if the discount is fair, the system requests the[EBay Browse API](https://developer.ebay.com/api-docs/buy/browse/overview.html) to pinpoint what is the current price of this guitar on the market.
 Then, if the stock is too low, the system broadcasts automatically a new command to the supply chain backoffice through a Kafka Topic.